aritraghosh/aks-labs/workshops/advanced-aks/workshop.md

 kubectl rollout restart deployment store-front -n pets
 ```

 If we re-run the get pods command for the `pets` namespace, you will notice all of the pods now have a `READY` state of `2/2`, meaning the pods now include the sidecar proxy for Istio.
-The RabbitMQ for the AKS Store application is actually a stateful set and we will need to redeploy the stateful set to get the sidecar proxy injection.
+The RabbitMQ for the AKS Store application is not a Kubernetes deployment, but is a stateful set.
+We will need to redeploy the RabbitMQ stateful set to get the sidecar proxy injection.

 ```bash
 kubectl rollout restart statefulset rabbitmq -n pets